 Bits and Bytes and in turn Megabits and Megabytes are different, so be careful not to get them confused when seeing what bandwidth you have available.
 A byte/Megabyte is broadly 8 x bigger than a Bit or Megabit.
 Broadband/Bandwidth is generally marketed and measured in Megabit's so a 1MB file on a pure uncontended 1MB per second download speed will actually take 8 seconds to download in a perfect world, not the 1 second you might first think.
 For ease with our maths here, a Kbps is a unit of a Megabit, so you don't need to do any conversions, but we wanted to explain our Bits and Bytes well!

 Concurrency is key in your calculation.
 You may have say 30 users, but its highly unlikely you will see that many on a call at once.
-In fact, from the stats we have at Yay.com we see an average of 1 concurrent call for every 3 users.
+In fact, from our stats we see an average of 1 concurrent call for every 3 users.
 So for 30 users, we would suggest your bandwidth requirement would be 10 x 80 Kbps (800 Kbps) upload and 10 x 80 Kbps (800 Kbps) download for the large majority of your run rate business.